 Preventing Crawl Space Mold

-Crawl spaces need maintenance and care similar to other areas of your home in order to prevent mold.
-Since this house component isn’t blatant to owners at all times, crawl spaces rarely receives the necessary upkeep and repairs.
-Mold in crawl spaces and mold outbreak are common issues.
-A humid crawl space creates a perfect environment for mold to thrive, so knowing how to prevent mold growth is imperative.
+Do you want to keep your crawl space mold-free?
+These spaces need maintenance and care similar to other areas of your home.
+Since this house component isn’t blatant to owners at all times, they rarely receive the necessary upkeep and repairs.
+Mold in these spaces and mold outbreaks are common issues.
+A humid crawl space creates a perfect environment for mold to thrive.

-Why Does a Crawl Space Invite the Growth of Mold?
+Why Does A Crawl Space Invite The Growth Of Mold?

 Mold needs the right environment to start its expansion.
-Certain conditions have to be just right in your crawl spaces for mold to take hold.
+Certain conditions have to be just right in your crawl space for mold to take hold.
 Moisture, darkness, warm temperature and oxygen in the air are growth catalysts for mold.

-What Are the Signs of Crawl Space Mold?
+What Are The Signs Of Crawl Space Mold?

 Visual confirmation of the growth of mold is the easiest way to know that you have mold growing in your crawl space.
 However, there are times when the mold growth may not be visible enough to see it under the naked eye.